 Riquewihr is one of the most charming – some might say enchanting – villages in the Alsace region of France.
 The brightly painted half-timbered houses, vineyard paths, and medieval watchtowers feel like stepping into another century.
 Although the village is small, it’s packed with character, local Alsatian specialties prepared in the traditional way, and family-run wine estates that have been here for generations.

-Because it’s such a popular stop on the Alsace Wine Route, we recommend visiting early in the morning or later in the afternoon, when you can enjoy it at your own pace without the big tour groups.
-When you explore Alsace by car, this gives you the flexibility to arrive outside of the peak visiting hours.
+Because it’s such a popular stop on the Alsace Wine Route, you may prefer to visit early in the morning or later in the afternoon, when you can enjoy it at your own pace without the big tour groups.
+When you explore Alsace by car, you have the flexibility to arrive outside peak visiting hours.
 This is why we recommend doing a driving tour of Alsace, which we can plan and tailor to your preferences.

 Here are some of our favorite things to do in Riquewihr - perfect for a self-guided Alsace road trip.